CataPeGit/turtle-game/README.md

 **Turtle race game!**

 *IMPORTANT*:
- Python and Tkinter have to be installed:
+ Python, Pygame and Tkinter have to be installed:

 *Make sure Python and pip is preinstalled on your system: